• Home

 Saoji/Savji eateries or khanavalis, Karnataka and Maharashtra

-These eateries serve a simple yet extremely addictive dish called khara boti which literally means salted meat.
+These eateries serve a simple yet extremely tasty dish called khara boti which literally means salted meat.
 It is a no-nonsense yet delectable meal that consists of meat cooked with salt, showing that sometimes simple ingredients can make the most finger-licking delicious dishes.
 Another popular food served here is the kaima unde which means spiced meatballs.
 These meatballs are peppered with herbs and fresh green chillies and then tossed with fried onions.

 Goa